Competencia-de-Climate-Change/Landslide_EarlyDetection/README.md

 ## Credentials

-If you need to access use your given email (usually @ug.uchile.cl)
+If you need to access use your given email (usually an academic one)